HydroModPy/HydroModPy/docs/source/user_guide/data/dem.rst

          D029/
            BDALTIV2_...D029....7z

-For regional ``site_selection`` review maps, BD ALTI 25 m is the recommended default.
-RGE ALTI 5 m or 1 m should be reserved for smaller local extents unless the storage and processing cost has been accepted explicitly.
+For regional ``site_selection`` review maps, BD ALTI 25 m is the assembled DEM source exposed by the data manager.
+RGE ALTI 5 m or 1 m is available only as raw archive inspection/download through the helper until storage and assembly guardrails are defined explicitly.